suchipi/hex-engine/packages/website/docs/api-2d.md

 function BMFont(
   data: BMFontLoader.Font
 ): {
+  /**
-  /** The BMFont file data passed into this Component. */
+   * The BMFont file data passed into this Component.
+   *
+   * Available since version: 0.0.0
+   */
   data: BMFontLoader.Font;

+  /**
-  /** All the Image Components that this Component created in order to load the font. */
+   * All the Image Components that this Component created in order to load the font.
+   *
+   * Available since version: 0.0.0
+   */
   images: Array<Image>;

+  /**
-  /** Whether all the images the font references have been loaded yet. */ readyToDraw(): void;
+   * Whether all the images the font references have been loaded yet.
+   *
+   * Available since version: 0.0.0
+   */
+  readyToDraw(): void;

+  /**
-  /** Measures how many pixels wide the specified text would be, if it was rendered using this font. */ measureWidth(text: string): number;
+   * Measures how many pixels wide the specified text would be,
+   * if it was rendered using this font.
+   *
+   * Available since version: 0.0.0
+   */
+  measureWidth(text: string): number;

+  /**
-  /** Returns this font's size. */
+   * Returns this font's size.
+   *
+   * Available since version: 0.0.0
+   */
   getFontSize(): number;

+  /**
-  /** Draws some text into the canvas, using this font. */ drawText(
+   * Draws some text into the canvas, using this font.
+   *
+   * Available since version: 0.0.0
+   *
+   * In versions prior to 0.0.1, this method had a different signature.
+   */
+  drawText(
     context: CanvasRenderingContext2D,
     text: string,